-Monroe is a highly respected leader in the philanthropic sector, dedicated to making a profound difference in the lives of vulnerable populations.
-Monroe serves on the President’s Advisory Council of the Greater Baltimore Committee and on the Board of the Kolker-Saxon-Hallock Family Foundation; she is a judge for Maryland Daily Record’s Top 100 Women; and she is an ex-officio Board member of Baltimore’s Promise.
+Monroe is a highly respected leader and has been an active board member across sectors.
+She is on the board of Baltimore Gas and Electric, a subsidiary of Exelon, the nation’s leading utility company with more than 10 million customers.
+She is also on the President’s Advisory Council of the Greater Baltimore Committee and on the board of the Kolker-Saxon-Hallock Family Foundation, as well as a judge for Maryland Daily Record’s Top 100 Women.
+Monroe is also a member of CHIEF, the only private membership network focused on connecting and supporting women executive leaders.
 Monroe is a member and prior co-chair of the Tarrytown Group (an international group of 40 CEOs representing some of the largest foundations and federations in the Jewish community).
 Monroe has also served as an alumni admissions council volunteer for Northwestern University.
 Monroe was the founding co-chair and a committee member for Viewpoints, a new series of programs at the Center Club, designed especially for women in the Greater Baltimore region to gather, share, and listen to a diverse range of voices and topics.
-Prior board roles include Leading Edge (a national nonprofit working to improve workplace culture and leadership in the nonprofit sector focused on the Jewish community), the Center Club of Baltimore, the Greater Baltimore Committee, and Ronald McDonald House of Maryland.
+Prior board roles include Leading Edge (a national nonprofit working to improve workplace culture and leadership in the nonprofit sector focused on the Jewish community), Baltimore’s Promise (a city-wide collaborative composed of public, business, higher education, nonprofit, community, and philanthropic leaders), the Center Club of Baltimore, the Greater Baltimore Committee, and Ronald McDonald House of Maryland.
 Previous professional roles include chief operating officer for The Associated: Jewish Community Federation of Baltimore; the worldwide director of marketing for the architectural firm Skidmore, Owings & Merrill; and marketing manager for the Jewish Community Centers of Chicago.
 Monroe was also an adjunct faculty member at Johns Hopkins University where she taught a graduate nonprofit marketing course at the Institute for Policy Studies.